The Who, What, Where, When and Sometimes, Why.

 Local recurrence

-Most local breast cancer recurrences occur within the first 5 years after diagnosis [107-108].
+Most local breast cancer recurrences occur within the first 5 years after diagnosis [122-123].

-The risk of local recurrence varies from person to person and depends on the original breast cancer diagnosis and treatment.
+The risk of a local recurrence varies from person to person and depends on the original breast cancer diagnosis and treatment.

-Getting regular medical care after treatment is the best thing you can to do make sure a local recurrence is found early, when the chances of survival are highest.
+Getting regular medical care after treatment is the best thing you can do to make sure a local recurrence is found early, when the chances of survival are highest.

 If a local recurrence is found, it’s treated in much the same way as the first breast cancer.

-Learn more about treatment for local recurrence.
+Learn more about treatment for a local recurrence.

 Metastasis